neilralston/MechaCar_Statistical_Analysis/README.md

 1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+As illustrated in the table below, both the vehicle length and ground clearance variables provided a non-random amount of variance to the mpg values.

 ![MPG_Regression](MPG_regression.PNG)

 2. Is the slope of the linear model considered to be zero?
 Why or why not?

 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?